gobanoff/cypress-project/README.md

 ### Running the Application

-To start the application locally, run:
+To start the application locally and run tests concurrently, use:

 npm run dev

-### Running Tests with Cypress

-npm run test

 ### Running Tests in Continuous Integration (CI) Environments